ahmadsolehin/Simple-Facebook-Login-Graph-API-JavaScript-SDK/README.md

 <li>implement Facebook login using the JavaScript SDK </li>
 <li>working with the Graph API explorer</li>
-different permissions that we can request with the access token
+<li>different permissions that we can request with the access token</li>

 # Simple-step